nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/taxi.md

 that it is the same user.
 I used "code.google.com/p/goauth2/oauth" for this (and "github.com/mrjones/oauth" for Twitter).

-As one of the options besides social login, application allows to login using phone number and one-time generated pin code sent via SMS.
+As one of the options besides social login, application allows entering app using phone number and one-time generated pin code sent via SMS.
 I connected app to Twillio and SMSAero providers for this task.